grafana/grafana/docs/sources/panels-visualizations/visualizations/pie-chart/index.md

 ## Supported data formats

-The pie chart panel requires a data set with at least one row with numeric values to be added up.
-If the first row contains column titles it will be used to display and identify the values in the pie chart.
-Cells with non-numeric values will not be displayed inside of the pie chart.
+The pie chart visualization requires a dataset with at least one row of numeric values to be added together.
+If the first row contains column titles, it's used to display and identify the values in the pie chart.
+Cells with non-numeric values are not displayed in the pie chart.

 Example: